Changes to Professional Corporation

 - Submit an Application for a Professional Corporation Name for an existing Professional Corporation in the Professional Practice Portal

 - Receive the name approval from the College

-- Provide notice to the College by submitting the change of information form and include a copy of the Articles of Amendment from the Ministry of Government Services
+- Provide notice to the College by submitting the Notification of Change form and include a copy of the Articles of Amendment from the Ministry of Government Services